 Skip to content

-8.4 Iterated Amplification (IA)
+8.4 Iterated Amplification

 In previous sections, we discussed methods for decomposing tasks and potentially emulating human decision making by breaking down cognition into smaller components.
-In this section, we will delve into one of the primary motivations for wanting to decompose tasks in the first place - to amplify the abilities of overseers.
+In this section, we will explain one of the primary motivations for wanting to decompose tasks in the first place - to amplify the abilities of overseers.
 We want to enhance (amplify) the capabilities of humans or AI to generate better training signals to help keep iteratively aligning the AI.

 8.4.1 Amplification